kxtells/tenma-serial/README.md

 ## What is this?

-A small command line program / library to setup a Tenma 72-2540 DC POWER SUPPLY from your computer via SERIAL.
+A small command line program / library to setup a Tenma 72-XXXX DC POWER SUPPLY from your computer via SERIAL.

+Supports the following models with predefined limits:
+    * 72-2545 -> tested on HW
+    * 72-2535 -> Set as manufacturer manual (not tested)
+    * 72-2540 -> Set as manufacturer manual (not tested)
+    * 72-2550 -> Set as manufacturer manual (not tested)
+    * 72-2930 -> Set as manufacturer manual (not tested)
+    * 72-2940 -> Set as manufacturer manual (not tested)

+Also, even if not described, should support [Koradka models](https://sigrok.org/wiki/Korad_KAxxxxP_series) and other Velleman units which are just rebrandings of the same internals.

-Coming back from holidays was hard.
+Originally, Coming back from holidays was hard.
 So I spent some time with a little game (tongue).
 You'll find a small explanation of the code in:

 [https://jcastellssala.com/2017/10/31/tenma72-2540-linux-control/](https://jcastellssala.com/2017/10/31/tenma72-2540-linux-control/)

 ## Installing

-via pip:
+### From pip

     pip install tenma-serial

-## Requirements
+### Locally

-If just cloning and running install the required packages first.
+It does not have many requirements, so you might just clone the repo and run it. install the required packages first.

 	pip install -r requirements.txt

-## Shortcomings:

- * Cannot read current consumption.
-(Function implemented, does not seem to work)
- * Always saves to memory 1.
-(Function implemented, POWER SUPPLY not behaving as expected.
-Restores all memories correctly though.
- * The physical buttons are blocked for a while after connecting.

 ## Usage examples

+Note that it can be connected via a usb to serial cable, or directly with the provided USB cable.
+In Linux it identifies the usb as _Bus 001 Device 015: ID 0416:5011 Winbond Electronics Corp.
+Virtual Com Port
+_, running _dmesg_ to get where the /dev/ttyACMX device registerd and pointing tenmaControl.py to that device should work.

 ### Print the Tenma version